SuvvadaSonia/Obfuscation_tools/README.md

 The free version of PyArmor is a great option for small projects or personal use, while the commercial version offers more advanced features and support for larger projects or enterprise environments.

-### 09-03-2023
+### 02-03-2023

 Worked on Tool: Cryptography

 Version: Python3.11

-* Cryptography is a popular library for secure communication and encryption in Python.
-It is compatible with Python 3.6 or later versions.
-It supports several cryptographic algorithms and protocols, including symmetric and asymmetric encryption, hashing, digital signatures, key derivation, and more.
+* Worked on POC of Cryptography to run python files with key and without showing Source code.

+### 09-03-2023

+Worked on Tool: Pyminifier

+Version: Python3.8

+* Pyminifier is a Python code obfuscation tool that reduces the size of Python code by removing whitespace and comments, and renaming variables to make them more difficult to understand.

 ### 10-03-2023

-Worked on Tool: Cryptography
+Worked on Tool: Pyminifier

-Version: Python3.11
+Version: Python3.8

-* Done POC on Encryption and Decryption of Python Source Code with dynamic key using Cryptography.
+* Done POC on Obfuscation of Python Source Code using Pyminifier.